 First paragraph

 Curbing biodiversity loss in a rapidly changing global environment is one of the great challenges of the 21st Century1,2.
-As climate and land-cover change intensify, their impacts on biodiversity and conservation response will be mediated by governance3,4, requiring targeted investment in projects that consider risk of failure under changing conditions.
-Protected areas are a key instrument in efforts to conserve biodiversity, yet increasing pressure from poor governance, land-use intensification5, and climate6 change risk reducing protected area effectiveness.
-Here we show that incorporating these risks into conservation plans requires only small (1%) increases in land area to protect 30% of the ranges of the world’s terrestrial vertebrates.
-Although the same 3.57 million km2 of land was identified as priority habitat across all governance, land-use, and climate scenarios, the effectiveness of governance drove variation in the location and amount of land prioritized.
-In particular, conserving wide-ranging species required countries to protect more land when bordering nations with relatively weak governance.
-These areas may be priorities for developing protected area networks that are resilient to multiple aspects of anthropogenic change.
-Our results suggest that these sources of risk can feasibly be accounted for in global protected area planning and emphasize the importance of cross-jurisdictional conservation planning.
+Protected areas are a key instrument in efforts to conserve biodiversity, yet increasing pressure from poor governance, land-use intensification5, and climate change6 risk are reducing protected area effectiveness.
+We included these three risks into protected area plans, that built on the existing protected area estate, and conserved at least 30% of all of the world’s terrestrial vertebrates in just under 30% of the planet.
+We discovered that incorporating these risks into conservation plans requires remarkably small (1%) increases in the amount of land we need to protect.
+Although the same 3.57 million km2 of land was identified as no regrets priority habitat for protection regardless of the risks included in our analysis, the risk of poor governance drove the greatest variation in the location and amount of land prioritized.
+In particular, conserving wide-ranging species required countries with relatively strong governance to protect more land when bordering nations with relatively weak governance.